 (e) During a survey, agency staff must not:

-(1) make a false statement that a person knows or should know is false of a material fact about a matter under investigation by DADS;
+(1) make a false statement of a material fact about a matter under investigation by HHSC that a person knows, or should know, is false ;

-(2) willfully interfere with the work of a DADS representative;
+(2) willfully interfere with the work of a HHSC representative;

-(3) willfully interfere with a DADS representative in preserving evidence of a violation; or
+(3) willfully interfere with a HHSC representative in preserving evidence of a violation; or

-(4) refuse to allow a DADS representative to inspect a book, record, or file required to be maintained by or on behalf of an agency.
+(4) refuse to allow a HHSC representative to inspect a book, record, or file required to be maintained by or on behalf of an agency.

-(f) An agency must provide a DADS representative with a reasonable workspace and a safe workspace, free from hazards, at which to conduct a survey at a parent office, branch office, or alternate delivery site.
+(f) An agency must provide a HHSC representative with a reasonable and safe workspace, free from hazards, at which to conduct a survey at a parent office, branch office, or ADS.

-(g) If there is a disagreement between the agency and a DADS representative, the program manager or designee in the designated survey office determines what is reasonable and safe.
-After consulting with the program manager or designee and obtaining the program manager's agreement, the DADS representative will notify the agency administrator or designee if the requirement in subsection (f) of this section is not met.
+(g) If there is a disagreement between the agency and a HHSC representative, the program manager or designee in the designated survey office determines what is reasonable and safe.
+After consulting with the program manager or designee and obtaining the program manager's agreement, the HHSC representative will notify the agency administrator or designee if the requirement in subsection (f) of this section is not met.
 Within two working hours of this notice the agency must:

-(1) provide a DADS representative with a different workspace at the agency that meets the requirement in subsection (f) of this section; or
+(1) provide a HHSC representative with a different workspace at the agency that meets the requirement in subsection (f) of this section; or

 (2) correct the unmet requirement in such a way as to allow the representative to reasonably and safely conduct the survey.

-(h) If an agency willfully refuses to comply with subsection (g) of this section, thereby interfering with the work of the DADS representative, the representative will terminate the survey and recommend enforcement action as described in subsection (i) of this section.
+(h) If an agency willfully refuses to comply with subsection (g) of this section, thereby interfering with the work of the HHSC representative, the representative will terminate the survey and recommend enforcement action as described in subsection (i) of this section.

-(i) DADS may assess an administrative penalty without an opportunity to correct for a violation of provisions in this section, or may take other enforcement action to deny, revoke, or suspend a license, if an agency does not cooperate with a survey.
+(i) HHSC may assess an administrative penalty without an opportunity to correct for a violation of provisions in this section, or may take other enforcement action to deny, revoke, or suspend a license, if an agency does not cooperate with a survey.

 TITLE 26 HEALTH AND HUMAN SERVICES